raspberrypi/documentation/configuration/config-txt.md

 #### framebuffer_depth

-Specifies the console framebuffer depth in bits per pixel; the default value is `16`.
+Specifies the console framebuffer depth in bits per pixel.
+The default value is `16`.

 | framebuffer_depth | result | notes |
 | --- | --- | --- |